Pool Chemicals Explained: A Coffs Harbour Owner's Guide

 - Chemical costs may be reduced

-Salts and Magnesium: Alternative Systems
+Salt and Magnesium: Alternative Systems

-Salt is added:
+Salt is typically topped up:

 - When filling the pool with fresh water